-Amanda took a drink from her water.
+Amanda set her water cup down by her feet.
 “They’re building that car plant a few towns over.
 That’s supposed to bring something like ten thousand jobs to the area.”

 Emily shook her head.
 “We looked into it.
 Entry-level pay for a machinist is only half his current salary.”